taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 attempt the roll again.
 Some variety of flowers appear on your person.
 #### The Sorcerer [ ]
 Your Manipulation, Wits, Occult, and Subterfuge are increased to 3.
 Choose another sort of supernatural being that you have heard of.
-WHen your anima banner manifests, instead of its usual appearance, it gives the outward appearance of being that sort of supernatural being.
+When your anima banner manifests, instead of its usual appearance, it gives the outward appearance of being that sort of supernatural being.
 Your charms disguise themselves as characteristic powers of whatever being you're impersonating.
 Some